 Manager Kits are an interesting expansion.
 On the one hand, you are only getting a few dice, a new folder, some cards and tokens but they also add another element of realism to the game.

 Firstly the branding, I will use the Arsenal Manager kit as an example as it’s the one I purchased.
 My son was very kindly sent the Manchester City Manager Kit by Superclub.
-The main problem is that they are the wrong team and my son only supports them to spite me.
+The main problem with that is that they are the wrong team and my son only supports them to spite me.

 I am from Bristol, I support Bristol City.
 He should support Bristol City.
 Am I wrong in this?
 Maybe but this isn’t therapy this is a review so if I supported a Premiership side it would be Arsenal, why?
 I have no idea, I followed them through a championship once and I like Ian Wright.